 Cash and Cash Equivalents - For the purposes of the consolidated statements of cash flows, the Organization considers highly liquid instruments purchased or contributed with a maturity of three months or less to be cash equivalents.
-Cash held in foreign banks totaled approximately \$23,000 and \$20,000 as of December 31, 2020 and 2019, respectively.
+Cash held in foreign banks totaled approximately \$1,300 and \$23,000 as of December 31, 2021 and 2020, respectively.

-Restricted Cash and Grant Advances - Restricted cash consists of grants received totaling \$1,500,000 to be used under a Guarantee Facility Agreement administered by HFC Guarantee LLC (Note 3).
-Since the funds have not been deployed in the form of loan guarantees, they are also reflected as a grant advance liability on the consolidated statements of financial position at December 31, 2020.
+Restricted Cash and Grant Advances - Restricted cash consists of grants received to be used under a Guarantee Facility Agreement administered by HFC Guarantee LLC (Note 3).
+Since the funds are deployed in the form of loan guarantees, they are also reflected as a deferred revenue liability on the consolidated statements of financial position at December 31, 2021.

 Contributions and Grants Receivable - Contributions and grants receivable are stated at the amount management expects to collect from outstanding balances.
 The Organization records a present value discount for all contributions and grants receivable due more than one year from year end.
-A present value discount was determined by management to be immaterial at December 31, 2020.
-There were no noncurrent receivables at December 31, 2019.
+A present value discount was determined by management to be immaterial at December 31, 2021 and 2020.

 Management provides for probable uncollectible amounts through a charge to expense and a credit to a valuation allowance based on its assessment of the status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off directly to bad debt expense or through a charge to the valuation allowance and a credit to contributions and grants receivable.
 Pledges that become uncollectible but have not previously been allowed for are recognized as a loss on contributions receivable in the applicable net asset classification on the consolidated statements of activities.
-The Organization determined an allowance was unnecessary as of December 31, 2020 or 2019.
+The Organization determined an allowance was unnecessary as of December 31, 2021 or 2020.